arcdeveloper7/visonet/README.md

 $ bash viso.sh

 ======================

-press Ctrl + C to stop attack
+press Ctrl + C or Ctrl + Z to stop attack

 ===Attack Statistics==

 $ bash statistics.sh

 ====How to use it=====

 *Connect your device to target wifi/hotspot

 *Run viso.sh [bash viso.sh]